-Al Ain is a small town in the Emirate of Abu Dhabi, located on the border of Oman.
+Al Ain is a small town in the United Arab Emirates, specifically the emirate of Abu Dhabi, located on the border of Oman.
 Tourism is growing here, perhaps due to Dubai’s popularity, but there are still many tourists who have never heard of it.
 There are many expats in the Gulf Region who have never heard of it!
 I first read about Al Ain over ten years ago in an in-flight magazine while on my way to Kuwait.
 I’ve been curious to visit it ever since.
 This weekend, I finally created that opportunity.
 My friend rented an SUV, so we also planned to camp in the Liwa Desert.

 I didn’t know what to expect from Al Ain, but my expectations were pretty high.
 I had heard it was beautifully green with many gardens, and that it had retained its traditional architecture, but truthfully I hadn’t seen a lot of pictures other than the resort-style hotels, which I had no interest in.
 After spending a day there, I can tell you, my expectations were, well, not met.
 My friend and I started referring to Al Ain as “overrated” and “a product of good marketing.”